UltraStar-Deluxe/format/spec.md

 >
 > Handling of application-specific headers has not been decided yet.

 The following sections describe the standardized headers that have been defined.
 If a syntax for a header is specified it applies to the `single-value`.
 If no syntax is specified any valid `single-value` is valid.
 Some headers are marked as deprecated or removed from a certain version onward.
-Implementations MUST continue to apply the defined semantics to a headers if it has been deprecated in the file format version indicated by the file.
+Implementations MUST continue to apply the defined semantics to a header if it has been deprecated in the file format version indicated by the file.
 Implementations MUST NOT apply semantics to a header if a file indicates a version where the header has been removed.

 ### 3.1.
 Single-Valued and Multi-Valued Headers

 Headers can be single-valued or multi-valued.
 Single-valued headers can only be specified once and can only contain a single value.
 For the sake of robustness implementations SHOULD ignore multiple occurrences of single-valued headers (which value is chosen in such a case is an implementation detail).

 Multi-valued headers can contain multiple values separated by a comma (`%x2C`).
-Additionally multiple occurrences of a multi-valued header are semantically equivalent to a single occurrence where all values are concatenated by commas in order of occurrence.
+Additionally, multiple occurrences of a multi-valued header are semantically equivalent to a single occurrence where all values are concatenated by commas in order of occurrence.
 In this way the order of multi-valued headers is significant.

-Empty values within a multi-valued header can be removed without changing sematics.
+Empty values within a multi-valued header can be removed without changing semantics.

 > [!WARNING]
 >